YconquestY/cs-629/README.md

 endinterface
 ```
 `put` sends a request (address) to memory, `get` returns the resulting line of data.
 See the `MemTypes.bsv` for information on the types.
 Connecting the L2 cache to the main memory should be significantly easier than connecting the L1 caches to L2.

+# Root of evil of this lab: subtlety with store
+There is a potential mismatch of expectation on stores between the processor and the cache.
+In the processor lab, your processor expected an answer (just a bunch of zeros) on stores, but your cache typically *does not* currently produce an answer on stores.
+This will lead to deadlocks.
+You need to either make your processor not expect an answer on stores (easy), or make your cache produce an answer for stores (slightly more difficult).

 ## Running tests